Moses E. Kiley

-Moses Elias Kiley (November 13, 1876 – April 15, 1953) was a Canadian-born prelate of the Catholic Church.
-He served as the bishop of the Diocese of Trenton in New Jersey (1934–1940) and the Archbishop of the Archdiocese of Milwaukee in Wisconsin (1940–1953).
+Moses Elias Kiley (November 13, 1876 – April 15, 1953) was a Canadian-born American Catholic prelate who served as archbishop of Milwaukee in Wisconsin from 1940 to 1953.
+He previously served as bishop of Trenton in New Jersey (1934–1940).

 Biography

 Early life

 Moses Kiley was born on November 13, 1876, in Margaree, on Cape Breton Island in Nova Scotia, to John and Margaret (née McGarry) Kiley.
 He received his early education at a grade school in Baddeck, Nova Scotia.
-When Kiley was 16, the family immigrated to the United States, moving Somerville, Massachusetts.
+When Kiley was 16, the family immigrated to the United States, moving to Somerville, Massachusetts.
 He financed his higher education by working as an errand boy at a carriage shop in Somerville established by his older brothers.
 He also worked as a floorwalker at a department store in Boston and as a trolley motorman.

 In 1903, Kiley enrolled at the College of St. Laurent in Montreal, Quebec.
 After three years in Montreal, he began his studies for the priesthood at St. Mary's Seminary in Baltimore, Maryland, in 1906.
 The following year, Kiley was sent to Rome, where he resided at the Pontifical North American College.
-While in Rome, he earned a doctorate in philosophy from the Pontificial University of St. Thomas in 1909, and a doctorate in theology from the Pontifical Urban University in 1911.
+While in Rome, he earned a doctorate in philosophy from the Pontifical University of St. Thomas in 1909, and a doctorate in theology from the Pontifical Urban University in 1911.

 Priesthood

-Kiley was ordained a priest for the Archdiocese of Chicago in Rome on June 10, 1911.
-Following his return to the United States, he was assigned as a curate at St. Agnes Parish in Chicago, Illinois, where he remained for five years.
+Kiley was ordained a priest for the Archdiocese of Chicago in Rome by Archbishop James Quigley on June 10, 1911.

+Following his return to the United States, the archdiocese assigned Kiley as a curate at St. Agnes Parish in Chicago, Illinois, where he remained for five years.
 In 1916, he established the Mission of the Holy Cross for homeless men.
-That same year, he was named the first archdiocesan director of Catholic Charities, a post which he held until 1926.Kiley was elevated to the rank of monsignor in 1924.
-From 1926 to 1934, he served as spiritual director of the Pontifical North American College in Rome.
+That same year, he was named the first archdiocesan director of Catholic Charities, a post he held until 1926.
+The Vatican elevated Kiley to the rank of monsignor in 1924.

+Kiley returned to Rome in 1926 to serve as spiritual director of the Pontifical North American College.